DotaPie/cat-monitoring/README.md

 	source /home/$USER/CatMonitoring/CatMonitoringEnv/bin/activate
 	python3 -m pip install --upgrade pip
 	python3 -m pip install google-api-python-client google-auth-httplib2 google-auth-oauthlib

+- open /home/$USER/CatMonitoring/repository/src/SyncVideos.py and set *uploadTarget* either to *UploadTarget.FTP* or *UploadTarget.GOOGLE_DRIVE*
+- if you wish to use FTP, make sure to change *targetFtpHostname*, *targetFtpUsername*, *targetFtpPassword* and *targetFtpPath*
+- local paths such as *credentialsAndTokenPath* and *videosPath* should be already set correctly

 ## Run python script (keep window opened):
 	source /home/$USER/CatMonitoring/CatMonitoringEnv/bin/activate
 	python3 -u /home/$USER/CatMonitoring/repository/src/SyncVideos.py

+## If you want to sync to the google drive, you have to do one more step:
 - authorize via web browser to your google account (you can follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
-19:48 - 22:00), this step is needed only once every 1-3 months when token expires, sometimes you can be prompted to sign in directly in console, but it never worked for me, i just rejected all cokies by pressing N and then Q for leaving and ten just copy provided URL that is now in the console and grant the access
+19:48 - 22:00), this step is needed only once a month when token expires (honestly not sure here, token always lasts me couple of weeks), sometimes you can be prompted to sign in directly in console, but it never worked for me, I just rejected all cokies by pressing N and then Q for leaving and ten just copy provided URL that is now in the console and grant the access